The value of 529 Plans

 2Under current law, this increased exemption is scheduled to revert back to $5,600,000 per taxpayer in 2026, indexed for inflation.

-Neither Texas Capital Bank Private Wealth Advisors; Texas Capital Bank, nor any of its employees provide tax or legal advice.
-Nothing contained in this communication (including any attachments) is intended as tax or legal advice for any recipient, nor should it be relied on as such.
+Neither PWA, the Bank nor any of their respective employees provides tax or legal advice.
+Nothing contained on this website (including any attachments) is intended as tax or legal advice for any recipient, nor should it be relied on as such.
 Taxpayers should seek advice based on the taxpayer’s particular circumstances from an independent tax advisor or legal counsel.
-The wealth strategy team at Texas Capital Bank Private Wealth Advisors can work with your attorney to facilitate the desired structure of your estate plan.
-The information contained in this communication is not a complete summary or statement of all available data necessary for making an investment decision, and does not constitute a recommendation.
+The wealth strategy team at PWA can work with your attorney to facilitate the desired structure of your estate plan.
+The information contained on this website is not a complete summary or statement of all available data necessary for making an investment decision, and does not constitute a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-Any opinions are those of the authors and not necessarily those of Texas Capital Bank Private Wealth Advisors or Texas Capital Bank.
+Any opinions are those of the authors and not necessarily those of PWA or the Bank.

-Texas Capital Bank Private Wealth Advisors and the Texas Capital Bank Private Wealth Advisors logo are trademarks of Texas Capital Bancshares, Inc. and Texas Capital Bank.
+Texas Capital Bank Private Wealth Advisors and the Texas Capital Bank Private Wealth Advisors logo are trademarks of Texas Capital Bancshares, Inc., and Texas Capital Bank.